OHNOalan/Whiteboard/readme.md

 The image should now be available to deploy as an Azure container.

+## Testing

+Both the client application and the server have their own unit tests.

+Each test can be run by itself or altogether through the `gradle test` task for both `infra` and `application`.

+Make sure to run `gradle clean` before running any tests as well as in between tests.
+If you do not, errors are likely to occur.

 ## Images

 <a href="https://www.flaticon.com/free-icons/pen" title="pen icons">Pen icons created by Freepik - Flaticon</a>